 Barcelona Metro Operating Hours

-The metro in Barcelona operates from 5 am to midnight from Sunday until Thursday.
+The metro in Barcelona operates from 5 am to midnight from Monday to Thursday.

 On Friday the subway opens until 2 am and on Saturday and other public holidays, the metro is open 24 hours a day.

 There are various types of public transport tickets and travel cards, depending on the time you spend in Barcelona and how often you plan to use the city’s transportation system.
 In the following link, you will find useful information on the several types of tickets, so you can pick your card correctly depending on your needs: